Back to posts

 1. Finding Edge Cases You Wouldn’t Think Of

-Property-based testing generates inputs that a human might never consider: empty collections, extremely large numbers, boundary values, and combinations of conditions.
+Property-based testing generates inputs a human might never consider: empty collections, extremely large numbers, boundary values, and combinations of conditions.

 Property: slicing and reconstructing a dictionary should return the original